What is A/B Testing? A Beginner's Guide

 Minimize the bounce rate

-Resolve the user’s concerns
+Resolve users’ concerns

 Make statistical improvements